This is the first in a series of Revenue Growth Management (RGM) best practices from guest contributor and RGM and CPG veteran Mike Downey.

 - No Trade Promotion Solution

-Many companies are still heavily, even completely, dependent on manual spreadsheets.
-To make the turn to revenue growth management, organizations need to invest in capabilities like data harmonization, advanced analytics and predictive outcome generation.
+If you’re still heavily, even completely, dependent on manual spreadsheets, make the turn to revenue growth management!
+CPG organizations should invest in capabilities like data harmonization, advanced analytics and predictive outcome generation.
 This functionality supports the ability to act against intelligence, and is innate in a comprehensive trade promotion optimization solution.

 - Limited Visibility to Impact of Trade Investment

-Whether it’s due to suspect data accuracy, limited analytical capabilities, or time constraints, an incomplete picture of your business limits the ability to accurately quantify the return on your trade investment and is a common barrier for CPGs trying to optimize trade spend.
+Whether it’s due to suspect data accuracy, limited analytical capabilities, or time constraints, an incomplete picture of your business limits your ability to accurately quantify ROI.

 - Poorly Defined Price and Promotional Guidelines